Contextual analytics: the map to marketing success

-Like it says on the label, prescriptive analytics prescribes the best way to move your product – or the best route to Chinatown, given your constraints – including time of day, fuel costs, traffic conditions and weather.
+Like it says on the label, prescriptive analytics prescribes the best way to move your product, or engage your customers – or the best route to Chinatown, given your constraints – including time of day, fuel costs, traffic conditions and weather.

 The case for contextual analytics